 I actually use tuna in brine.
 It provides more flavour than water, and less fat than oil.

-This recipe is super easy to customise to be GF, simply trade out the pasta with your fave GF pasta, It is a bit harder to make dairy free but if you have a go to dairy-free cream cheese and cheddar, then you will definitely enjoy the results with your favourite substitutions.
+This recipe is super easy to customise to be gluten-free, simply trade out the pasta with your fave GF pasta.
+It is a bit harder to make dairy free but if you have a go-to dairy-free cream cheese and cheddar, then you will definitely enjoy the results with your favourite substitutions.

 This could be because you didn’t add enough pasta water or you cooked it out too much.
 When you pour it into the baking dish, it should be creamy and saucy, if it’s looking dry, add an extra ladle of pasta water before topping with your cheddar.